jpasqua/MultiMon/README.md

 There are three main components to create a plugin:

 1. **Plugin Descriptor**: A declarative definition of the plugin in the form of a JSON file.
 This definition includes configuration information for the plugin itself and a description of the layout and content of the screen.
 The FlexScreen class is responsible for parsing this description and displaying information - no custom code is required.
+FlexScreen can display things like floats, ints, and string using a format you specify.
+It can also display more complex things like a clock that automatically updates itself.
+Actually, that is the only more complex object implemented right now.
 Plugin descriptors are placed in the `plugins` subdirectory of the `data` directory.
 2. **Plugin Data Source**: Any code that makes data available for use by the Plugin.
 This could be something that reads information from local sensors, a remote device, a news service - whatever.
 It is responsible for getting the data and providing an API for consuming it.
 3. **Plugin Code**: Each type of plugin requires code which coordinates between the data source and the screen.
 This code is a subclass of the Plugin class.
 When a FlexScreen instance is about to display itself, it looks through the descriptor and finds references to all of the places where data should be slotted into the template.
 Each of these refers to the data it wants with a key.
 FlexScreen asks the Plugin to map the key name to the current value for that key read by the data source.